Finding the best sheet music app on android for you

 With links you can jump back quickly during repetitions

 Links can be set at any point in the sheet music, which represent a jump command.
-If you tap on them, the app jumps to a defined position in the sheet of notes.
+If you tap on them, the app jumps to a defined position in the score.
 This way, you can quickly jump back to the beginning of a repetition.

 Accompaniment